-Kitty Hawk is working to make traffic a thing of the past by developing electric, flying vehicles.
+Kitty Hawk is working to make traffic a thing of the past by developing electric flying vehicles.
 While Kitty Hawk focuses on the development of the vehicles, they approached Doodle Labs for a wireless link that could support a host of features and applications, including autonomous flight.

 BII (Broadband for Industrial Internet of Things) software has been developed to optimize performance of the radio for UAS applications.
 Advanced QoS and multimedia traffic prioritizations allow for low latency Command and Control as well as HD video streaming on the same link.
-Self-healing and self-forming mobile mesh provides the highly-reliable network with redundancy that the Cora requires.
+Self-healing and self-forming mobile mesh provides the highly-reliable network with redundancy that the Flyer requires.

-Doodle Labs’ Smart Radio provides a communications link for the Cora team to build a vast range of features and systems.
+Doodle Labs’ Smart Radio provides a communications link for the Flyer team to build a vast range of features and systems.
 With its form-factor compatibility, the Smart Radio can be swapped to operate at any frequency the local government requires.